-MEDICARE SUPPLEMENT Medicare supplement insurance (or Medigap) helps pay some of the out-of-pocket health care costs that Original Medicare (Parts A and B) doesn't pay.
+Medicare supplement insurance (or Medigap) helps pay some of the out-of-pocket health care costs that Original Medicare (Parts A and B) doesn't pay.
 It isn't a government benefit, like Parts A and B. Plans are offered through private insurance companies.
 It's your decision whether to add a supplement with your Original Medicare.

 There are 10 standardized Medicare supplement insurance plans, labeled "A" through "N." (These letters are not related to the Medicare Part A, B, C and D) The main purpose of a Medicare supplement plan is to cover some of the out-of-pocket costs not paid by Medicare Parts A and B. This includes deductibles, co-pays and co-insurance.
 Each standardized plan with the same letter must offer the same basic benefits, no matter which insurance company is offering the plan.
 For example, the basic benefits of one company's Plan G are the same as the basic benefits of another company's Plan G. However, the premium cost of a plan could be different between insurance companies in a service area; and many states and zip codes are rated at different premiums for the same plan.
+If you live in Massachusetts, Minnesota, or Wisconsin, your state offers different standardized plans.

 MEDICARE FACT 2: Medicare Supplement vs. Medicare Advantage